coduinix/practical-security/md/tools.md

 vvv

 ### Alerting
-* Start simple
+* Start simple, don't go wild with all rules on
 * Few false positives
-* Priorities based on threat model
+* Priorities based on high risk vulnerabilities threat model

 Note:
 * Start simple with things that can be detected nicely